petermunro/ai-assisted-software-development-labs/lab-06-data-ingestion-and-search.md

 - Use Spring Boot 3.x
 - Include dependencies for XML processing, JPA, and PostgreSQL
-- Have a basic project structure for a data ingestion service and REST API Can you help me create the pom.xml and main application class?
+- Have a basic project structure for a data ingestion service and REST API Can you help me use Spring Initializr to create the project?
 ```

 ### Task 2: Data Model Creation